Lucie, Lady Duff-Gordon: Marriage

 Upon her parents' return to England in 1838, Lucie attended her first society ball, held at Lansdowne House, the London home of the Marquess of Lansdowne.
 Here she met Sir Alexander Cornewall Duff-Gordon, 3rd Baronet, of Halkin, who was ten years her senior.
 As her father descended into melancholy and self-doubt, her mother took on work as a translator, writing for various periodicals and as a teacher to support the family.
 Lucie was allowed to meet and walk out alone with Duff-Gordon.
 One day he said to her: "Miss Austin, do you know people say we are going to be married?".
 Annoyed at being talked of, and hurt at his brusque way of mentioning it, she was just going to give a sharp answer, when he added: "Shall we make it true?" to which she replied with the monosyllable "Yes".
 The couple were married on 16 May 1840 in Kensington Old Church, despite the initial objections by the groom's mother over Lucie's lack of a dowry.

 Following her marriage at the age of 18, Lucie, Lady Duff-Gordon continued with translating and various other writing projects.

 The couple lived at 8 Queen Square, Westminster, a house with a statue of Queen Anne at one end, since renumbered as 15 Queen Anne's Gate.
-Here a remarkable circle of friends and acquaintances often met.
-Lord Lansdowne, Lord Monteagle, Caroline Norton, Dickens, Thackeray, Elliot Warburton, Tom Taylor, Tennyson, Alexander Kinglake, and Henry Taylor were habitués, and every foreigner of talent and renown looked upon the house as a centre of interest.
-On one occasion Leopold von Ranke was among the visitors.
+Here a circle of friends and acquaintances often met.
+Lord Lansdowne, Lord Monteagle, Caroline Norton, Dickens, Thackeray, Elliot Warburton, Tom Taylor, Tennyson, Alexander Kinglake, and Henry Taylor were habitués, and on one occasion Leopold von Ranke was among the visitors.